Ginn-ZhugeJing/Ginn-ZhugeJing/README.md

   Sign [SHO'S ATA!!!!!!!!!!!!!1](https://github.com/82-major)

-" Lngshot is evil Cortis ! " I hate yall so fucking much yall are lit the most annoying ppl ever ya'll have NO reason to call Lngshot evil Cortis, they are nothing alike other then the fact they are teenagers big dawg.
+" Lngshot is evil Cortis ! " I hate yall so fucking much yall are lit the most annoying ppl i've met, ya'll have NO reason to call Lngshot evil Cortis, they are nothing alike other then the fact they are teenagers big dawg.
 Grow tf up. ( Idgaf if ur joking about it but if ur fr then um are u ok)

-Yeah I perfer Lngshot but I aint gon just hate and shit on Cortis for it.
-If your against Lngshot just because they are a "ripoff" or "evil" ver of Cortis, your just setting entertainment for yourself bc I lit dont even think Lngshot and Cortis have any problems with eachother so if your against either of them in general for no reason, your just arguing with a wall.
-Yall are lit the same people that'll say sum shit like: "oh Louis has natural black hair and Martin has natural black hair lets cancel Louis for copying him !!!"
+If u have another reason to not fw lngshot, idc. thats u and as long as u aint dog shitting on lngshot then idgaf.
-I believe both groups are great and sweet people but dude most Coers and Shotties need to tighten tf up
+Hating on Cortis or Lngshot for no reason is just wild to me